Wilderness Adventures in British Columbia & Yukon since 1988

-Our guides have many years of experience in the outdoors and are expert and certified in sea kayaking.
-They are familiar with the natural and cultural history of the area in which you will be traveling, trained in wilderness first aid, and committed to your satisfaction and safety.
+Our guides have many years of experience in the outdoors and are experts and certified in sea kayaking.
+They are familiar with the natural and cultural history of the area in which you will be traveling, certified in wilderness first aid, and committed to your satisfaction and safety.

 In order to minimize our impact on the area we are visiting, for safety, and for creating a better environment for group interaction, we keep our group size to a maximum of 10 participants.

-Summer temperatures from July until mid September are generally quite comfortable with temperatures ranging from 18 – 25 degrees Celsius / 70 – 80 degrees Fahrenheit.
-Early July and later September will have the cooler temperatures, and at any time of year we can have rain and wind, with temperatures occasionally as low as 13 C / 55 F. It is best to come prepared for any type of weather.
+Summer temperatures from July until mid-September are generally quite comfortable with temperatures ranging from 18 – 25 degrees Celsius / 70 – 80 degrees Fahrenheit.
+At any time of year, we can have rain and wind, with temperatures occasionally as low as 13 C / 55 F. It is best to come prepared for any type of weather.

 Both beginners and experienced hikers and paddlers of all ages join us on our trips.
 All you need are the items identified on our equipment/clothing list, be reasonably fit, have a sense of adventure, and be willing to accept the unexpected.

 Our menu is designed to fulfill the nutritional needs of our expeditions.
 Lunches and dinners are diverse, often supplemented with fresh vegetables and local favourites.
 There is always enough food to offer seconds.
 Guests are often surprised and pleased with what we offer on our menu.
 We do accommodate special dietary needs.